Natsasi-on/restaurant-review-website/README.md

 This website leverages several key technologies and techniques to provide a smooth user experience:

-### Node.js and Express
-- Utilized Node.js and Express to create a server for handling HTTP requests and responses.
+* **Node.js and Express** - Utilized Node.js and Express to create a server for handling HTTP requests and responses.

-### EJS (Embedded JavaScript)
-- Implemented EJS as the templating engine for rendering dynamic web pages.
+* **EJS (Embedded JavaScript)** - Implemented EJS as the templating engine for rendering dynamic web pages.

-### Storing Data
-- Employed server-side file storage using JSON to efficiently manage restaurant data.
+* **Storing Data** - Employed server-side file storage using JSON to efficiently manage restaurant data.

-### Dynamic Routing
-- Created dynamic routes for individual restaurant pages, enabling unique URLs for each restaurant.
+* **Dynamic Routing** - Created dynamic routes for individual restaurant pages, enabling unique URLs for each restaurant.

-### Sorting
-- Implemented sorting functionality to allow users to arrange restaurants in ascending and descending order.
+* **Sorting** - Implemented sorting functionality to allow users to arrange restaurants in ascending and descending order.

-### Error Handling
-- Managed server-side errors with proper error handling and a custom 404 page for 'Not Found' situations.
+* **Error Handling** - Managed server-side errors with proper error handling and a custom 404 page for 'Not Found' situations.

-### Query Parameters
-- Implemented query parameters to enable sorting of restaurant data.
+* ***Query Parameters** - Implemented query parameters to enable sorting of restaurant data.

 ## Project Overview